 In order to acquire agility, flexibility, and power, dancers must put their feet to the test.
 This often results in injuries and trauma that must be cared for after they have performed.
-Here are some ideas for classical dancers on how to preserve and soothe their feet.
+Here are some ideas for classical dancers on how to preserve, soothe their feet and keeping them healthy.

 Keep your feet dry